arnhazra/lenstack/README.md

 #### Analytics
 A lightweight analytics provider for web applications.
 It empowers you to make informed analysis and better decisions.

-#### Blockchain
-SaaS Solutions delivering public blockchain technologies to transform the ways enterprises transact and interact.

 #### Copilot
 An application that seamlessly integrates with Google Gemini large language models developed by Google DeepMind.